xvik/generator-lib-java/README.md

 Bintray and maven central badges are generated in readme, but commented (uncomment before release).

+### Snapshots

+[JitPack](https://jitpack.io) is ideal for snapshots: it builds github project and serves dependency for you.
+Special section in project readme is generated to show how to use it for snapshots.
+JitPack doesn't require any configuration to support your library.

+Bintray is still used for releases, because:
+* Maven central require jar signing, which grants secure usage of your artifact (and prevents artifact changes, for example, malicious injections)
+* Bintray jcenter now become standard for java projects (second to maven central).
+It is trusted and, for example, in gradle enabled by default
+(no need to specify custom repository).
+* It's not used frequently, but bintray supports user notifications about new versions.

 ### Gitter

 [Gitter](https://gitter.im) is a chat room for your repository.
 Most likely, with it you